sourcegraph/about/blogposts/2021/dev-tool-time-adam-gordon-bell.md

     <figcaption style="text-align: center; font-style: italic;">See Vale in action detecting “corporate speak”</figcaption>
 </figure>

-Working with these tools locally makes it easier for a single writer to avoid formatting and grammatical errors, but integrating them into a build pipeline is the real mark of a durable workflow for Adam.
+Working with these tools locally makes it easier for a single writer to avoid formatting and grammatical errors, but integrating them into a build pipeline, as Adam demonstrates, is the real mark of a durable workflow.

 > “If you don’t use the Oxford comma, it will fail to build.”